szeyick/webApplicationArchitectures/WSStack/README.md

 ## Message Exchange Patterns (RPC - Remote Procedure Calls)

 RPC's are synchronous operations that follow the request/response pattern.
 The code is generally the same between the client and server, so the client essentially calls the same function on the server.
-This results in **tightly coupled code** since changes in either can stop the RPC from functioning correctly.
+This results in **tightly coupled code** since changes in either can stop the RPC from functioning correctly and RPC requires knowledge of the invoking method names.

+RPC requests usually comprise of using **method name + arguments**, the response will contain the service response or an acknowledge.

 ## Message Orientated API's